PhD In Health Services Research

 If public policy is to be efficient and fair, policy makers need access to rigorous research that examines the impacts of policy decisions on relevant consumers and providers.
 They also need an understanding of what may be unintended consequences of policy actions.

-The Program in Health Policy Research begins to provide this level of research by bringing together resources in the School of Public Health, the Texas A&M University campus and ultimately, the A&M System.
+The program in health policy research begins to provide this level of research by bringing together resources in the School of Public Health, Texas A&M University and ultimately, The Texas A&M University System.
 The interactions of skilled researchers and doctoral students improve the quality of the research, generates new ideas and solutions, and allows the overall research endeavor to be more than the sum of its individual parts.

 On-going seminar series: